What is The Hatchery Chicago?

-A Community Advisory Council, which will include leaders from groups that represent all of the involved West Side neighborhoods, will meet quarterly with The Hatchery team to share ideas and progress.
+A Community Advisory Council, which includes leaders from groups that represent all of the involved West Side neighborhoods, will meet quarterly with The Hatchery team to share ideas and progress.
 In addition, The Hatchery team will conduct open community meetings at least once each quarter to continue to learn how to serve the community better.
 And all are welcome to walk in to The Hatchery once the doors are open in December 2018 to learn more about what is happening.
-To apply for a seat on the Community Advisory Council, please submit this form.

 How can West Side residents participate in The Hatchery Chicago right now?

 - If you are interested in learning more about construction jobs by visiting the job site, ask a member of security to speak with Claudette Soto.

 - If you are interested in learning more about construction jobs without visiting the job site, contact Rachel Ivy via www.communities4construction.com/contact-us or 312-989-3903.